jnozzi/cocoadev.com/SiteContent/General/WebViewSubviews.markdown

 ----

-I'd suggest doing it via [[JavaScript]].
-Check out [[WebView]]'s stringByEvaluatingJavaScriptFromString: method.
+I'd suggest doing it via General/JavaScript.
+Check out General/WebView's stringByEvaluatingJavaScriptFromString: method.

 ----

-For a similar application, I use DOM objects in [[WebKit]] to access or manipulate html tags as cocoa objects.
+For a similar application, I use DOM objects in General/WebKit to access or manipulate html tags as cocoa objects.
 This is a "bridge" which translate DOM access javascript methods in obj-C style methods.

 An exemple :